mwesthelle/random-forests/README.md

 ## License
 MIT License

-Copyright (c) 2020 Matheus Westhelle
+Copyright (c) 2020 Matheus Westhelle, Dieu Merci Kengele

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal